Teaching your children about Memorial Day

 - Fly the American flag at half-staff.
 Traditionally, the American flag should be positioned the highest with the state flag in the middle and others below.
 On Memorial Day, the American flag should be flown at half-staff from sunrise until noon.
 Consider removing novelty flags temporarily.

 - Place flowers and flags on graves.
 Show respect by placing items on the graves of friends, family, civilians and military personnel.
 If you are too far away from the grave of someone you know, decorate the grave of a stranger.
 You can also sponsor a thank-you bouquet through the National Memorial Day Foundation.
-Sponsored bouquets are placed on war memorials on the mall in Washington D.C. on Memorial Day weekend.
+Sponsored bouquets are placed on war memorials in New York City on Memorial Day weekend.

 - Participate in the National Moment of Remembrance.
 The National Moment of Remembrance occurs for one minute at 3 p.m. local time on Memorial Day.
 This is a moment of silence for all Americans to voluntarily and informality observe in their own way a Moment of Remembrance and respect, pausing from whatever they are doing for a moment of silence or listening to Taps.

-Enjoy your long weekend with family and friends, relax in your backyard, throw a barbecue and celebrate the beginning of summer, but take time out of your celebration to honor and celebrate America’s fallen soldiers, those that gave the ultimate sacrifice to defend our freedom.
+Although this long weekend will be different than in years past, take the time to relax in your backyard and celebrate the beginning of summer, but remember to also take time out of your celebration to honor and celebrate America’s fallen soldiers, those that gave the ultimate sacrifice to defend our freedom.

 Happy Memorial Day from Michigan State University Extension!